Slow the Racing Mind and Feel More Grounded

 Overthinking is common in competitive environments—it becomes a way to stay safe, prepared, and in control.

-Before becoming a therapist, I spent 10+ years working in Corporate Finance at a Big Four accounting firm, Fortune 500 companies, and fast-growing start-ups.
 I understand the mental load that comes with nonstop expectations, deadlines, and performance pressure.
-Now, I work with people across Center City, Rittenhouse, Logan Square, Fairmount, and South Philly who want to understand how overthinking affects their confidence, relationships, and overall wellbeing—and learn how to feel calmer, clearer, and more in control.
+Before becoming a therapist, I spent 10+ years working in Corporate Finance.
+Now, I work with people who want to understand how overthinking affects their confidence, relationships, and overall wellbeing.

 Signs You May Be Overthinking